psyplot/psyplot/docs/about.rst

 There are tons of software tools around for visualization, so what is special about psyplot?
 The following list should hopefully provide you some guidance.

-What it is not
-**************
-- it is not the fastest.
-If matplotlib or the standard visualization utilities from R, NCL, etc. are sufficient for you, you can go with psyplot.
-If you want to create a global map with tens of millions of grid cells, you are better of using a more powerful (but more complex and in many respects less flexible) GPU-based software, such as Paraview_.
-- it is not the best for interactive web-applications.
-Although it would be pretty simple to set up a backend server with psyplot and tornado_ or Flask_, for instance, it's limited to sending rastered image data around, due to the `options provided by matplotlib`_.
-This might change in the future, when we are using `other visualization backends`_.
-- it is not as fast as ncview_. psyplot (and psy-view_ in particular) are written in python and therefore, we are very flexible (much more than ncview), but we will never beat the speed of the (compiled) ncview software.
-- our GUI is not the most interactive one. psyplot is a `command-line-first` software, i.e. we put the most effort in making the usage from command-line and scripts as easy as possible.
-The GUI is something on top and is limited by the speed and functionalities of matplotlib (which is, nevertheless, pretty rich)
-- it is not made for statistical visualizations.
-Although there are some functionalities implemented by psy-reg_, it will never beat the possibilities by packages like seaborn_ or R_.
-The only advantage of psy-reg over these other software tools, is the possibility to adapt everything using the full power of matplotlib artists within and outside of the psyplot framework
-- it is not the best software for manipulating shapefiles, although some support of this might come in the future.

 What it is
 **********
 - It is fast.
 Not necessarily when it comes down to being the fastest